trezor/trezor-suite/docs/packages/connect/methods/composeTransaction.md

 -   `opreturn` - [read more](https://trezor.io/learn/a/use-op_return-in-trezor-suite-app)
     -   `type` - _required_ with `opreturn` value
     -   `dataHex` - _required_ `hexadecimal string` with arbitrary data
--   `noaddress` - incomplete output, target address is not known yet. used only in precompose
+-   `payment-noaddress` - incomplete output, target address is not known yet. used only in precompose
-    -   `type` - _required_ with `noaddress` value
+    -   `type` - _required_ with `payment-noaddress` value
     -   `amount` - _required_ `string` value to send in satoshi
 -   `send-max-noaddress` - incomplete output, target address is not known yet. used only in precompose
     -   `type` - _required_ with `send-max-noaddress` value